 Depending on what you are trying to search, sometimes the search results can be massive if you have a lot of data on your MacBook.
 One easy tip to narrow down the search results is to use specific metadata attribute in your search to limit the results.

 To only search for e-mails from Dave Miller, type in “Dave Miller kind: email.”
-This will only show you the results from your e-mail that mention Dave Miller.
+This will only show you the results of your e-mail that mention Dave Miller.
 You can read about the various filter options that are available to you in the Apple Whitepaper here.

 The other tip that comes to mind pertains to battery drain issues.
 If your MacBook’s battery is exhibiting high drainage, you may want to turn off the spotlight search for all of your apps.
 This will go a long way to preserve the battery juice on your MacBook.